Ecwid Review: Is It Right for Your Business?

 - Businesses that already have an existing website: Although Ecwid can be used as a standalone ecommerce platform, it’s best suited and most commonly used as a plugin to add ecommerce functionality to an existing site.
 Wix, Weebly, and Squarespace users have the added advantage of native Ecwid integrations.
 Though it’s not as customizable as other shopping cart plugins like WooCommerce, no code is required to set up Ecwid, making it much easier to use.

-- If you want a full-blown ecommerce website and to be ready for growth, Shopify is what you need.
+- If you want a full-blown ecommerce website, Shopify is what you need.
 Its platform caters to new businesses but has room for growth and scalability.
 The provider also allows you to build a full website.

-- If you run a brick-and-mortar store and would like to add an online component for pickup or local delivery sales, then Square Online is your best option.
-It lets you build a full website or a simple one-page site for free.
+- If you run a brick-and-mortar store, then Square Online is your best option.
+It lets you build a full website or a simple one-page site for free with tools for pickup and local delivery sales.

 - If you have a high-revenue business or an extensive product catalog, BigCommerce is a better fit.
 It offers zero transaction fees and can host an unlimited number of products and services—physical or digital.